OWASP/www-project-csrfguard/index.md

 ---
 layout: col-sidebar
 title: CSFRGuard
-site_side: true
-tags: csrfguard
+tags: csrfguard defenders breakers vulnerability-management
+level: 4
+type: tool
 project: true

-type: tool

 ---

 <!-- rebuild 40 -->

 The OWASP CSRFGuard is one of the world’s most popular free security tools and is actively maintained by a pool of international volunteers*.
 It can help you automatically find security vulnerabilities in your web applications while you are developing and testing your applications.
 It's also a great tool for experienced pentesters to use for manual security testing.